guybrush262/Assistant-conversations/README.md

 sudo nano /etc/systemd/system/log_service.service

-and inside it input the Service code.
+and inside it input the "Service code".

 15) Activate and start the service: